-If the port log is disabled, the following message appears as the first line (see portLogClear for details):
+If the port \log is disabled, the following message appears as the first line (see portLogClear for count Specify the maximum number of lines to be displayed.
+Only the most recent count entries are displayed.
+This operand is optional.

 WARNING: port log is disabled